 Skin can look a little dull in winter but you can assist the cellular turnover by gently exfoliating and buffing away that dead skin cell layer with a manual exfoliant.

+Now is the season to try a hydration mask.
 If you don't have a mask on hand, you can make your own by doubling the recommended amount of moisturiser, serum or even toner for your very own at home mask.

 Our pH Balance Gel Toner is a thick gel consistency and doubles as an ultra hydrating mask when layered on your skin and left for 10 minutes.

-10. Add a serum
+10. Add a Serum